sidecartridge/sidecart-site-dev-docs/sidecartridge-tos-256kb-decoder/introduction.md

 - **EmuTOS 192KB**
 - **EmuTOS 256KB**

+{: .warning }
-> **Note:** The 256KB TOS versions 1.06, 1.62, and 2.05 are not compatible with Atari ST and Mega ST computers.
+The 256KB TOS versions 1.06, 1.62, and 2.05 are not compatible with Atari ST and Mega ST computers.
 While the SidecarTridge TOS emulator with the 256KB Decoder can decode them, these versions do not function on these models.

 ## Intended Audience